Xceptance/xlt-nocoding/README.md

 * Supports two modes to run the test-cases:
     * DOM: the responses are parsed into the DOM, which allows to select elements by XPath for validation purpose
     * LIGHT: there exists no DOM, which makes the test case fast to execute.
+    * REQUEST: Only WebRequests and Responses are sent, which makes this the fastest mode.
 * Cookie handling is automatic
 * JavaScript and Static Content can be handled automatically and also be switched off.
 * ...